Coscu

 Martín Pérez Disalvo (born 3 August 1991), better known as Coscu, is an Argentine Twitch streamer, gamer, internet celebrity and singer.

 He is the founder and leader of the Coscu Army, a Spanish-speaking community of esports players and streamers from Argentina.
 He is also the creator and presenter of the Coscu Army Awards, which is responsible for awarding the most outstanding Twitch users in Argentina during the year and which in 2020 was the most watched broadcast in Latin America and among the ten most watched in the platform's history.
 Also, in 2021, it premiered the Coscu Army Got Talent event, which is based on awarding the best talent in the contest.

-He currently has more than 3.3 million followers and more than 86 million views on Twitch.
-On YouTube, he has more than 4.4 million subscribers and more than 1.06 billion views.
+As of May 2023, he has more than 3.7 million followers on Twitch; on YouTube, he has more than 4.6 million subscribers and more than 1.2 billion views.

 Biography

 Martín Pérez Disalvo was born on 3 August 1991 in La Plata, Argentina, the son of Néstor Benigno Pérez and Norma Susana Disalvo, both hospital doctors.

-After attending elementary and high school at the Escuela Normal Nacional No 1 "Mary O. Graham", he studied Computer Science at the University of La Plata, while working as a graduate trip coordinator and as a summer PR.
+After attending elementary and high school at the Escuela Normal Nacional No 1 "Mary O. Graham", he studied Computer science at the University of La Plata, while working as a graduate trip coordinator and as a summer PR.
 During this time, he learned that his father had Alzheimer's, so he dabbled in the competitive video game League of Legends as a means of distraction.
 In between his playing years, he went on to compete for the professional team, Caribbean Union Gaming of Central America, but was unable to continue due to his parents' divorce and constant family problems.
 He also had a short career as bassist and vocalist of the indie-pop band Looking Up until his departure to devote himself entirely to streaming.

 Career

 2012–2015: Beginnings

 During his professional career in League of Legends, he met another player named Sm1nt, who was doing live streams for Twitch of his games in the game.
 Pérez Disalvo participated in several transmissions, playing alongside him until Sm1nt encouraged him to start transmitting as well.

-On September 26, 2012, Martin created his Twitch channel under the name Shacoscu (a combination of the name of his dog, the symbol of his channel, and a League of Legends character).
+On 26 September 2012, Martin created his Twitch channel under the name Shacoscu (a combination of the name of his dog, the symbol of his channel, and a League of Legends character).
 For four years, he stood out as one of the most important video game streamers in Argentina.